-A breakup can be caused by the smallest of issues between partners which escalate into big life changing problems.
+A breakup can be caused by the smallest of issues between partners that escalates into a big, life-changing problem.
 Think of the reasons that compelled you to break up with your boyfriend or girlfriend.

-Did you breakup because neither of you were unable to stop being jealous over each others' exes?
-Were you forced to break up because neither of you could see a long term future of your relationship?
-Was your breakup a result of lack of intimacy?
+Did you break up because neither of you were unable to stop being jealous over each others' exes?
+Were you forced to break up because neither of you could see a long-term future for your relationship?
+Was your breakup the result of a lack of intimacy?
 Remind yourself of the core reasons that led to the split if you want to stop blaming yourself for your breakup.

 Re-think all your ex's flaws and bad habits so that you don't put yourself at fault for taking the relationship to a breaking point.

 5. Think of the breakup as a favor to your ex.

 You could have run away from the responsibility of breaking up fair and square by seeing someone else behind your partner's back.
 You could have kept lying to your boyfriend or girlfriend about your feelings.
 You could have manipulated your partner by still being in the relationship just for materialistic benefits.
 You could have shown fake feelings of attachment just so that you could continue physical intimacy with your ex.
 But you did not do any of this and you decided to tell it like it is.

 However nasty it may have seemed, you did the right thing by breaking up with your partner if you had lost all faith in the relationship.
 You may seem like the bad person temporarily, but deep down inside, you should remind yourself that you did your ex a favor by bringing a quick end to your relationship.
 Your breakup could have felt similar to that of a painful and agonizing death if you had prolonged and procrastinated the inevitable.